shettimax/Tuthub/README.md

 create group

-export mail column where paid =1 as csv from db import csv to created group in google contacts of mazangizo
+export mail column where paid =1 as csv from db import csv to created group in google contacts of contact_group_you_created

 ------------
 pdf in pathwaytutors folder